What does ASAP stand for?

 - -Investigation and or Apprehension

-Commanders may direct drug testing under what condition?
+Commanders may direct drug testing under what conditions?

-- -Unit inspections. (either the entire or part of the unit)
+- -Unit inspections (either the entire or part of a unit)

 - -Search and seizures/probable cause

 - -Mishap or Safety Inspection

 - -Consent (specimen may be provided voluntarily by a Soldier)